jccsvq/mesomath/README.md

 *  `example-melville.py`

-and four test/demo scripts:
+four test/demo scripts:

 *  `test-babn.py`
 *  `test-hamming.py`
 *  `test-mesolib.py`
 *  `test-npvs.py`

+and an application in the `progs` subdirectory:

+*  `metrotable`

+to print segments of metrological tables.

+## Tutorials

-Also, a tutorial is included in files [tutorial.md](tutorial.md) and [tutorial.html](https://jccsvq.github.io/mesomath/tutorial.html)
+A tutorial to the use of this package is included in files [tutorial.md](tutorial.md) and [tutorial.html](https://jccsvq.github.io/mesomath/tutorial.html).

+`metrotable` has its own tutorial in files [progs/metrotable.md](progs/metrotable.md) and [metrotable.html](https://jccsvq.github.io/mesomath/progs/metrotable.html).

 ## Dependencies